PratikB30/crewai-financial-doc-analyzer/README.md

 ## Features added
 ### 1. Implemented Celery and Redis based queue system (Clery
 - Defined celery in celery_tasks.py which works with redis docker image.
-- Once a user uploads and hits the route, a id is generated through which he can check his result on another route /results/{task_id} to know the status of the analysis.
+- Once a user uploads a financial doc and hits the route, a task_id is generated which can be used to check progress on a different route '/results/{task_id}'.
 ### 2. SQLachemy datbase integration for small scale production
 - Data is stored in a datbase "analysis_results.db".
 - User can access their analysis data anytime using the task_id generated during generation.